The education programming

 Delivery

-You will receive the content as downloadable PDF files, which you may print out for classroom use and personal use in the community greenhouse or any garden.
-You may also access and view the materials digitally!
+You can download the PDF files, which you may print out for classroom use and personal use in the community greenhouse or any garden.
+You may also access the materials digitally!
+It’s free and accessible at all times, with the option to coordinate one-on-one training sessions through Green Iglu.
+These can be arranged with a greenhouse manager, volunteers, or students at times that best suit the community’s schedule.

 Contact Us